Muxía: History

 In the 5th century and 6th century, Galicia was part of the Germanic Suevi kingdom.
 The Moors replaced the Germanic rulers, who were displaced in the 8th or 9th century by the king of Asturias.

 The monastery near Muxía was named "Mosteiro de Moraime" to honor the saint, San Xiao de Moraime, and was established in the early 12th century.
 Not long after, in 1105, it was attacked and destroyed by Norman pirates, and later by Saxons.
 Alfonso Raimúndez, the future King and Emperor Alfonso VII of León and Castile, had lived in the area when he was younger and was educated by Pedro Froilaz de Traba.
-Although he was only 14 at the time, Alfonso restored the monastery with a donation in 1119.

-The nearby church dedicated to "Nosa Senora da Barca", the "Santuario da Virxe da Barca" was originally a pre-Christian Celtic shrine and sacred spot.
-This part of Spain was resistant to conversion to Christianity, and was only converted in the 12th century.
-The Christians built a hermitage on this location at first, and later the present church in the 17th century.
+Christians built a hermitage on this location at first, and later the church in the 17th century.
 On December 25, 2013, the Santuario da Virxe da Barca was destroyed by a fire caused by lightning.

-Legend has it that St. James the Greater was trying to Christianize the local inhabitants and was having no luck and was discouraged.
-The Virgin Mary appeared to St. James to comfort him.
-The Celtic stones near the church are now said to be remains of the Virgin Mary's stone boat.

-Muxía was purchased by King Carlos of Castile (the Holy Roman Emperor Charles V) in the 16th century so he could have a more convenient port, and thus improve his kingdom's commerce and connections with England, where his cousin was Mary I.
+Muxía was purchased by King Carlos of Castile (the Holy Roman Emperor Charles V) in the 16th century.

 Muxía was destroyed in the 19th century by Napoleon´s forces.